 Now you’ll need to configure Azure to stream diagnostic logs to the event hub you just deployed.
 When data comes into the event hub, the function app will forward that data to Logz.io.

-Give your diagnostic settings a Name.
+- Give your diagnostic settings a Name.

-Choose your event hub:
+Select your event hub:

-- Event hub name: Choose insights-operational-logs
+- Event hub name: Select logzioeventhub

-- Event hub policy name: Choose LogzioSharedAccessKey
+- Event hub policy name: Select LogzioLSharedAccessKey

 Click OK to return to the Diagnostics settings panel.

-In the Log section, select the data you want to stream, and then click Save.
+- Log: In the log section, select the data you want to stream, and then click Save.

 Check Logz.io for your logs

-eventhub) in Kibana.
+type:eventHub in Kibana.